MoneroAuth/MoneroAuth/README.md

 The result is an easy-to-use solution for authentication to digital and physical resources, even anonymous authentication to digital and physical resources.
 The protocol enables custom authorization that, when combined with authentication, allows for the specification of customized policies for resource management.

 With MoneroAuth solutions, users are able to logon to multiple web sites, open physical doors, and control physical devices all with a single open source, permissionless, digital ID.

+A quick [video demonstration](https://moneroauth.org/videos/MoneroAuth-quick-demo.m4v) of securely authenticating to a web site using MoneroAuth